Information for Witnesses

-You have been asked to serve as a witness in a hearing before the University's Student Conduct Board (SCB), by the Dean of Students or a student who has been accused of violating University policy.
+You have been asked to serve as a witness in a hearing before the University's Student Conduct Board (SCB), by the Dean of Student Experience or a student who has been accused of violating University policy.
 A formal SCB hearing provides the student with a structured opportunity to discuss and clarify serious allegations of violations with a panel of faculty, staff and students.
 Student Conduct Board is most often used when the recommended sanctions might include suspension or expulsion.

 In order to help you better understand what will happen at the formal hearing, the following questions have been addressed:

 A Student Conduct hearing is not a court of law, but rather a part of the University’s internal system for handling alleged violations of the Student Conduct Code and/or General University Policy.
 The fact that allegations have been made and are taken seriously does not assume that those accusations are true.
 The question being considered by the hearing body is whether or not the student has violated the Student Code of Conduct or General University Policy and if so, determining what sanctions should be imposed.